antimatter07/antimatter07/README.md

 Developer, Researcher, Problem-Solver
 ---------
 I'm a software developer passionate about solving problems with technology.
-I have a background in full-stack software development, systems optimization and AI research.
-I'm a recent graduate of De La Salle University, where I earned my BS in Computer Science Major in Software Technology.
+I have a background in full-stack software development and AI research.
+In my previous company, I worked as a software developer in an Agile environment where I was involved in every part of the SLDC from requirements engineering and front-end / API development and drove development to UAT and signifcantly enhanced user responsiveness of existing systems through solving performance bottlenecks in the backend.
+I also have a strong interest in AI.

 * 🌍  I'm based in the Philippines
+* 🎓  Education: BS in Computer Science (Major in Software Technology), [De La Salle University](https://www.dlsu.edu.ph/)
 * ✉️  You can contact me at [matthewvillarica@gmail.com](mailto:matthewvillarica@gmail.com)
-* 🧠  I'm currently learning backend development and systems design!
+* 🧠  I'm currently learning backend development and systems design
+* 📄  You can view my resume here: [Resume](https://drive.google.com/file/d/1ik8tWADngm0Xm3tPXw_zior_wWTW-u-y/view)

 ### Skills
 <p align="left">